 Is there a way to contain fluorine gas for long term so that it ...

-In addition to the suggestion of using metal fluorides like CaF2, I want to mention the possibility of using carbon-based fluoropolymers like polytetrafluoroethylene (PTFE), perfluoroalkoxy alkanes (PFA), and fluorinated ethylene propylene (FEP), all of which may be sold under the brand name "Teflon", which has become synonymous with PTFE for many people.
-These plastics are some of the most commonly used materials for dealing with highly reactive fluorine compounds like HF, UF6, and HSbF6, as well as other reactive compounds.
-All these plastics are colorless, but PTFE is more just translucent, and generally looks white, while FEP and PFA are the properly transparent ones.
+In addition to the suggestion of using metal fluorides like CaF2, I want to mention the possibility of using carbon-based fluoropolymers, such as polytetrafluoroethylene (PTFE), perfluoroalkoxy alkanes (PFA), and fluorinated ethylene propylene (FEP).
+These materials are commonly recognized by the brand name "Teflon," which many people associate primarily with PTFE.
+These plastics are widely used to manage highly reactive fluorine compounds like HF, UF6, and HSbF6, as well as various other reactive substances.
+While all these plastics are colorless, PTFE is primarily translucent and usually appears white, while FEP and PFA are transparent.

-(There is a question on this stack-exchange specifically about what can attack PTFE: Is there ANY chemical that can destroy PTFE, or Teflon? .)
+For further insights, a question exists on a relevant community forum about possible chemical agents capable of damaging PTFE: Is there ANY chemical that can destroy PTFE, or Teflon?.

-If you want to learn more, please visit our website calcium fluoride optics for high-power lasers.
+For more information, please visit our website offering calcium fluoride optics for high-power lasers.

 Additional reading:Clear Aspherical Lenses for High-Definition Optics: The Ultimate Guide